wp-plugins/wp-embed-facebook/readme.txt

 == Upgrade Notice ==

-= 1.9.6.4 =
+= 1.9.6.5 =
-* Fixed bug on event template & translation files
+* Fixed more thing related to multisite and page template errors.